 Why is literacy important to you and me?
 To all of us?
 Well, literacy – in its broadest definition – is the keystone that unlocks opportunity for individuals.
 It matters immensely because research shows that higher literacy rates correlate to better socioeconomic, health, and quality of life outcomes.
+So read on to learn more about why Critical Literacy matters.

 In an increasingly fragmented world, literacy – the capacity to share and communicate our stories, learning, and experiences in different mediums – is key to building cohesiveness and empathy.
 Check out also this video from the Barbara Bush Literacy Foundation: